 According to users, sometimes Expeditions: Viking issues can occur due to missing video codecs.
 To fix that, it’s advised to install K-Lite Codec Pack or any similar video codec.
 In case that doesn’t work, you can disable video playback.
 To do that, just follow these steps:

-- Navigate to Documents\My Games\Expeditions Viking\Config directory on your PC.
+- Navigate to this directory on your PC:

 - Locate config.ini file and open it with Notepad.